jpuig005/plantMonitoring/README.md

 # App

 Blynk was used to create the app.
-There is a screenshoot of the user interface.
+There is a screenshoot of the user interface (IMG_0788.PNG).